-Investment analysts are generally responsible for making voting recommendations for their investment division on significant votes that relate to companies in their coverage areas.
-Analysts also have the opportunity to review initial recommendations made by the investment adviser's stewardship and engagement team.
-Depending on the vote recommendation, a second opinion may be made by a proxy coordinator (an investment professional with experience in corporate governance and proxy voting matters) within the appropriate investment division, based on knowledge of the Principles and familiarity with proxy-related issues.
-Each of the investment adviser's equity investment divisions has its own proxy voting committee, which is made up of investment professionals within each division.
-Each division's proxy voting committee retains final authority for voting decisions made by such division.
+For proxies of securities managed by a particular equity investment division of the investment adviser, the initial voting recommendation is made either by one or more of the division's investment analysts familiar with the company and industry or, for routine matters, by a member of the investment adviser's stewardship and engagement team and reviewed by the applicable analyst(s).
+Depending on the vote, a second recommendation may be made by a proxy coordinator (an investment analyst or other individual with experience in corporate governance and proxy voting matters) within the appropriate investment division, based on knowledge of these Principles and familiarity with proxy-related issues.
+The proxy summary and voting recommendations are made available to the proxy voting committee of the applicable investment division for a final voting decision.
 In cases where a fund is co-managed and a security is held by more than one of the investment adviser's equity investment divisions, the divisions may develop different voting recommendations for individual ballot proposals.
 If this occurs, and if permitted by local market conventions, the fund's position will generally be voted proportionally by divisional holding, according to their respective decisions.
 Otherwise, the outcome will be determined by the equity investment division or divisions with the larger position in the security as of the record date for the shareholder meeting.

-In addition to its proprietary proxy voting, governance and executive compensation research, Capital Research and Management Company may utilize research provided by third-party advisory firms on a case-by-case basis.
+In addition to its proprietary proxy voting, governance and executive compensation research, Capital Research and Management Company may utilize research provided by Institutional Shareholder Services, Glass-Lewis & Co. or other third-party advisory firms on a case-by-case basis.
 It does not, as a policy, follow the voting recommendations provided by these firms.
-It periodically assesses the information provided by the advisory firms and reports to the applicable governance committees that provide oversight of the application of the Principles.
+It periodically assesses the information provided by the advisory firms and reports to the JPC, as appropriate.